 Flexible working models are here to stay.
 It is time to make them work for your workforce.

 All jobs can flex.
-This means that organizations can adopt a broader view of flexible working and offer a flex-working strategy that benefits everyone, not just those who work remotely.
+This means that organisations can adopt a broader view of flexible working and offer a flex-working strategy that benefits everyone, not just those who work remotely.
 Despite the opportunities present in this area, our recent Global Talent Trends research revealed a disparity in opinions.
 Executives are concerned about remote working, but employees see things differently:

 HR will be a key mediator in bridging the gap between these differing perspectives.